Skip to main content

 • stability

-Users report issues with stability, particularly noting frustrating interruptions that freeze movement when passing certain areas, such as inns, which detracts from the overall gameplay experience.
+Users report issues with stability, particularly noting frustrating interruptions that freeze movement when approaching certain areas, such as inns.
+This recurring problem detracts from the overall gameplay experience.

-• “It's such a relief when he's gone, but in new Aurium, when you pass by areas, it interrupts to tell you it's an inn, freezes your movement, and you hit return.”
+• “It's such a relief when he's gone, but in New Aurium, passing by areas interrupts the game to tell you it's an inn, freezing your movement and forcing you to hit return.”

 • atmosphere

-The atmosphere in the games is generally praised, with players appreciating the engaging environment and challenging puzzles, despite some minor drawbacks.
+The atmosphere in the games is generally praised, with players appreciating the engaging environment and challenging puzzles, despite some noted drawbacks.
+The combination of immersive settings and tough combat contributes positively to the overall experience.

 Buy Dungeons & Dragons: Krynn Series